NgHanWei/DCVAE/README.md

 Final results may be found in the following files:
 ```
-dual_output_LDA.txt          Reports the Linear Discriminant Analysis Score for the extracted features according to the true class
+dual_output_LDA_train.txt    Reports the Linear Discriminant Analysis Score for the extracted features according to the true class
+dual_output_LDA_test.txt     Reports the Linear Discriminant Analysis Score for the test extracted features on a trained LDA model
 dual_output_NLL.txt          Reports the test negative log-likeilhood approximated by the total loss
 dual_output_recon.txt        Reports the test reconstruction loss by the final trained model